-An immunotherapy procedure showing promise in the treatment of mesothelioma may soon be covered under Medicare.
-In August, the Centers for Medicare & Medicaid Services (CMS) approved the use of Chimeric Antigen Receptor, (CAR T-cell), therapy in patients with two specific cancers: non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.
+An immunotherapy procedure showing promise in treating mesothelioma may soon be covered under Medicare.
+In August, the Centers for Medicare & Medicaid Services (CMS) approved the use of Chimeric Antigen Receptor (CAR T-cell) therapy in patients with two specific cancers: non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.

 CAR T-cell therapy is designed to turn a patient’s immune system into a cancer-fighting machine.
 Doctors take a sample of T-cells, a specific type of white blood cell, genetically engineer it in a laboratory and inject the sample back into the patient.
 Once inside, the reprogrammed T-cells attack proteins on diseased cells, shrinking tumors and preventing the cancer from spreading.

 CAR T-cell is the first gene therapy to receive a stamp of approval from the Federal Drug Administration (FDA).
-Medicare recipients are eligible to receive this treatment only in FDA approved hospitals and medical facilities with medical staff who are trained to handle the unique set of side effects that may occur with immunotherapy treatments.
+Medicare recipients are eligible to receive this treatment only in FDA-approved hospitals and medical facilities with medical staff trained to handle the unique side effects that may occur with immunotherapy treatments.
 Specific off-label treatments are also covered if CMS has previously approved them for medical use.